Coefficients of the solid angle and Ehrhart quasi-polynomials: Introduction

 \section{Introduction}

-Given a polytope $P \subseteq \R^d$, the number of integer points within $P$ can be regarded as a discrete analog of the volume of the body.
-For a \textbf{rational polytope}, meaning that the vertices of $P$ have rational coordinates, Ehrhart~\cite{ehrhart62} showed that the number of integer points in the integer dilates $tP := \{tx : x \in P\}$, called the \textbf{integer point enumerator}, can be written as a \textbf{quasi-polynomial} function of~$t$, that is, as an expression of the form
+Given a polytope $P \subset \R^d$, the number of integer points within $P$ can be regarded as a discrete analog of the volume of the body.
+For a \textbf{rational polytope}, meaning that the vertices of $P$ have rational coordinates, Ehrhart~\cite{ehrhart62} showed that the number of integer points in the integer dilates $tP := \{tx : x \in P\}$ can be written as a \textbf{quasi-polynomial} function of~$t$, that is, as an expression of the form

 for $t \in \Z$, $t > 0$.
 Here, each \textbf{quasi-coefficient} $e_k(t)$ is a periodic function with period dividing the \textbf{denominator} of $P$, defined to be the smallest integer $m$ such that $mP$ in an integer polytope.
 The function $L_P(t)$ is called the \textbf{Ehrhart quasi-polynomial} of $P$ (see e.g., Beck and Robins~\cite{beck15}).
+Quasipolynomial behavior appears in many different contexts, and appears for example in the recent work of Bogart, Goodrick, and Woods~\cite{Bogart17}.

-The integer point enumerator of $P$ is not, however, the only discrete volume that we may define.
+The Ehrhart quasi-polynomial of $P$ is not, however, the only discrete volume that we may define.
 It has a sister polynomial, which is another measure of discrete volume for polytopes.
 Namely, each integer point located on the boundary of the polytope is assigned a fractional weight, according to the proportion of the space around that point which the polytope occupies.
 Indeed, Ehrhart and Macdonald already defined this other discrete volume of $P$, calling it the solid angle sum, and we will adopt their notation, as follows.

 At each point $x \in \R^d$, we define the \textbf{solid angle} with respect to $P$: